mit-mc-clas12/documentation/README.md

 5. Catch IP address
 6. function to return approx location of 5. and display on minimap
 7. add entry or table to store either ip address or location (or both)
+8. remove need to write scripts (-w option is currently necessary)
+9. options should be separated and different for client and server, not in utils.